-(a) An individual applicant for a public adjuster license in this state shall not be required to complete any prelicensing course or examination if the person is currently licensed in another state as a public adjuster based on a public adjuster examination or if such state license has expired and the application is received by this state within 90 days of expiration.
-The applicant must either provide certification from the other state that the applicant's license is currently in good standing or was in good standing at the time of expiration or the state's producer database records maintained by the NAIC must indicate that the applicant is or was licensed in good standing.
+- (a) An individual applicant for a public adjuster license in this state shall not be required to complete any prelicensing course or examination if the person is currently licensed in another state as a public adjuster based on a public adjuster examination that meets or exceeds the examination required as developed and conducted under rules and regulations prescribed by the commissioner.
+The applicant must either provide certification from the other state that the applicant's license is currently in good standing or the state's public adjuster database records maintained by the NAIC must indicate that the applicant is licensed in good standing. - (b) A person licensed as a public adjuster in another state based on a public adjuster examination, who, within 90 days of establishing legal residency in this state, applies to become a resident public adjuster pursuant to Section 6 shall not be required to complete a prelicensing course or an examination.

-- (b) A person licensed as a public adjuster in another state based on a public adjuster examination who, within 90 days of establishing legal residency in this state, applies to become a resident public adjuster pursuant to Section 6 shall not be required to complete a prelicensing course or an examination. - (c) An individual who applies for a public adjuster license in this state who was previously licensed as a public adjuster in this state shall not be required to complete a prelicensing course or examination, but this exemption is only available if the application is received within 12 months of the cancellation of the applicant's previous license in this state and if, at the time of cancellation, the applicant was in good standing in this state. - Section 9.
-Nonresident license. - (a) Unless refused licensure pursuant to Section 10, a nonresident person shall receive a nonresident public adjuster license if:
+(c) An individual who applies for a public adjuster license in this state who was previously licensed as a public adjuster in this state shall not be required to complete a prelicensing course or examination, but this exemption is only available if the application is received within 12 months of the cancellation of the applicant's previous license in this state and if, at the time of cancellation, the applicant was in good standing in this state.

+Section 9.
+Nonresident license.
-1 (1) The person is currently licensed in good 2 standing as a resident public adjuster in his, her or its 3 resident or home state.

-- (2) The person has applied for a license and has paid the fees required by Section 27-4-2, Code of Alabama 1975. - (3) If a business entity, and as applicable, the entity has qualified or registered with the office of the Alabama Secretary of State to engage in business in this state. - (4) The person's designated home state awards non-resident public adjuster licenses to residents of this state on the same basis. - (b) The commissioner may verify the public adjuster's licensing status through any appropriate database, including the Producer Database maintained by the NAIC or may request certification of good standing as described in subsection (a) of Section 8. - (c) As a condition to continuation of a nonresident public adjuster license in this state, the licensee shall maintain a resident public adjuster license in the adjuster's home state.
+- (a) Unless refused licensure pursuant to Section 10, a nonresident person shall receive a nonresident public adjuster license if: - (1) The person is currently licensed in good standing as a resident public adjuster in his, her, or its resident or home state. - (2) The person has applied for a license and has paid the fees required by Section 27-4-2, Code of Alabama 1975. - (3) If a business entity, and as applicable, the entity has qualified or registered with the office of the Alabama Secretary of State to engage in business in this state. - (4) The person's designated home state awards nonresident public adjuster licenses to residents of this state on the same basis. - (b) The commissioner may verify the public adjuster's licensing status through any appropriate database, including the public adjuster database maintained by the NAIC or may request certification of good standing as described in subsection (a) of Section 8.

+- (c) As a condition to continuation of a nonresident public adjuster license in this state, the licensee shall maintain a resident public adjuster license in the adjuster's home state.
 A licensee shall notify the commissioner within 30 days if the licensee's resident public adjuster license terminates for any reason and shall include the new address if the licensee has obtained a resident license in a new home or resident state.
-Termination of a resident or home state license shall terminate the nonresident public adjuster license in this state unless the termination is due to the public adjuster being issued a new resident public adjuster license in the adjuster's new resident or home state, provided the new resident or home state awards nonresident public adjuster licenses to persons of this state on the same basis.

-Section 10.
-License denial, non-renewal, or revocation.
+Termination of a resident or home state license shall terminate the nonresident public adjuster license in this state unless the termination is due to the public adjuster being issued a new resident public adjuster license in the adjuster's new resident or home state, provided the new resident or home state awards nonresident public adjuster licenses to persons of this state on the same basis. - Section 10.
+License denial, nonrenewal, or revocation. - (a) The commissioner may place on probation, suspend, revoke, or refuse to issue or renew a public adjuster's license, or may levy a civil penalty in accordance with subsection (d), or any combination of actions, for any one or more of the following causes: - (1) Providing incorrect, misleading, incomplete, or materially untrue information in the license application.